the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 * use a library such as [Font Awesome](http://fontawesome.io/) to show a loading icon instead of the "Loading ..." text

-## Higher Order Components
+## Higher-Order Components

 Higher order components (HOC) are an advanced concept in React.
-HOCs are an equivalent to higher order functions.
+HOCs are an equivalent to higher-order functions.
 They take any input - most of the time a component, but also optional arguments - and return a component as output.
 The returned component is an enhanced version of the input component and can be used in your JSX.

 HOCs are used for different use cases.
 They can prepare properties, manage state or alter the representation of a component.
 One use case could be to use a HOC as a helper for a conditional rendering.
 Imagine you have a List component that renders a list of items or nothing, because the list is empty or null.
 The HOC could shield away that the list would render nothing when there is no list.
 On the other hand, the plain List component doesn't need to bother anymore about an non existent list.
 It only cares about rendering the list.